nhsconnect/gpconnect/pages/integration/integration_spine_security_proxy_implementation_guide.md

 In the First of Type (FoT) instantiation of this system architecture provider systems will be GP principal IT systems from vendors such as (EMIS, TPP, INPS and Microtest), consumer are expected to be a mix of GP principal IT systems and other IT systems.

 As a guiding design principle, the Spine Security Proxy (SSP) **MUST** NOT impose any interoperability barriers<sup>1</sup> which would impede FHIR compliant client libraries/applications from communicating with FHIR compliant back-end API services.
-However, it **MAY** block consumer communications on security grounds (i.e. a consumer attempting to access a provider for which it doesn’t have permission).
+However, it **MAY** block consumer communications on security grounds (for example, a consumer attempting to access a provider for which it doesn’t have permission).

 <sup>1</sup> consumer applications for FoT are currently expected to be able to populate a small number of additional Spine HTTP headers.